TKleb/SA-Labs/10-Patching/Documentation/section1/_Text.md

 # Introduction
+IMAGE
+This lab showcases another facet of reverse engineering, binary patching.
+This means, manipulating the binary by changing instructions to change its behaviour.

-This is a simple reverse engineering challenge.
-Please start the vulnerable service from `RESOURCES`.
-The vulnerable service is offering two ports.
+Please start the service from `RESOURCES` and visit its website.
-- port **1345** (vulnerable service)
-- port **80** (download server binary)

 # Task
-* analyze server binary
+* analyze calculator binary
-* exploit the remote service on port `1345`
-* disclose the flag from the remote service
+* find out what bug it contains
+* patch the bug and upload patch

 # Artifacts
-* please download the server binary from the vulnerable service on port `80`
+* please download the calculator binary from the web service on port `80`

-# Hint
-* by analyzing the server binary you will find out the built-in vulnerability